n2qzshce/ham-radio-sync/README.md

 [releases page.](https://github.com/n2qzshce/ham-radio-sync/releases)**

 ### What it is
-This ham radio csv tool is designed to help you create csv's for different radios from a master list.
+This ham radio csv tool is designed to help you create import files for different radios from a master list.
 Radios all use different formats for different fields, and keeping these in sync is a tedious task that is prone to errors.